Richmond, Virginia Police Declare ‘Unlawful Assembly,’ Move Protesters Keen On Tearing Down Confederate Statue

 Further, the city’s police department noted that officers have used the declarations to clear protests, but have not been making arrests.

-Meanwhile, statues of Confederate generals (and other fighters) have met their ends at the hands of protesters.
-For example, as previously reported by The Inquisitr, last Friday night protesters in 2 cities tore down Confederate statues.
+Meanwhile, other statues of Confederate generals (and other fighters) have met their ends at the hands of protesters.
+For example, as previously reported by The Inquisitr, last Friday night protesters in two cities tore down Confederate statues.
 In Washington, D.C., protesters tore down a statue of Albert Pike, the only statue of a Confederate fighter to have stood in the nation’s capital, and set it on fire.
 A few hundred miles away, in Raleigh, North Carolina, protesters pulled down statues of figurative Confederate soldiers (not meant to depict specific people) and, in one case, hanged one in effigy from a lamp post.